-- Use the "sniff test" to check the engine and bilge areas for fuel vapors before starting the engine. - Always run the bilge blower system for at least four minutes before starting the engine. - Continue to run the bilge blower system until your boat has reached cruising speed. - Always run the bilge blower system when running your boat below cruising speed.
+• Use the "sniff test" to check the engine and bilge areas for fuel vapors before starting the engine.

+- Always run the bilge blower for at least four minutes before starting the engine. - Continue to run the blower until your boat has reached cruising speed. - Always run the blower when running your boat below cruising speed.